Betty-Blocks-Services/zip-action-function/README.md

 #### Model and property to save the file into:

-The target model and property where the ZIP file will be stored.
+The target model and file property where the ZIP file will be stored.
+These options are required to generate a file reference that matches the file property used in your Create or Update step, so make sure they align.

 #### Name of the ZIP file: